vodquang96/django-anymail/README.rst

 * Simplified inline images for HTML email
 * Normalized sent-message status and tracking notification, by connecting your ESP's webhooks to Django signals

-Support is planned for:
+* "Batch transactional" sends using your ESP's merge and template features

-* "Bulk-transactional" sends using your ESP's template facility, with portable declaration of substitution/merge data
+Support is also planned for:

 * Normalized inbound email processing through your ESP

 Anymail is released under the BSD license.
 It is extensively tested against Django 1.8--1.9